 |Emy Louie, Consulting Services|

-All of the people mentioned in the below write up about Kingston, Jamaica, except myself and unless otherwise noted, are dark chocolate skinned persons with an African descent.
+All of the people mentioned in the below write up about Kingston, Jamaica, except myself and unless otherwise noted, are dark chocolate skinned persons of African descent.

 My destination was the train station, in which I was always on the lookout for wherever I go.
 Another destination was Coronation Market.
-Both are located in downtown Kingston, Jamaica.
+Both reside in downtown Kingston, Jamaica.
 At the break of dawn, around 6 a.m., from the hostel, I started to head over to downtown.
-This is my story about how I may have violated the local gangsters’ unwritten turf.
+This blog is my story about how I may have violated the local gangsters’ unwritten turf.

 The Fruit Vendor Who Didn’t Readily Make Eye Contact with Me

-After I got off the bus at the main bus terminus/hub in downtown, I asked directions to the train station from someone who appeared to be working for the buses.
+After I got off the bus at the central bus terminus and hub in downtown, I asked directions to head to the train station, from someone who appeared to be working for the buses.

 I walked for a few hundred feet.
 I passed by a fruit vendor on the sidewalk.
-There were two men who appeared to be working there.
+Two men appeared to be working there.
 One of them was serving another lady.